Prathamesh-Godse/ServerForge/README.md

 sudo ./main.sh
 ```

-The server reboots **nine times** (after Stages 2–10).
+The server reboots **eight times** (after Stages 1–8).
 Each time it comes
 back up the service resumes at the next stage automatically.
-Stages 11–13
+Stages 9–15
 run back-to-back without reboots.
-After Stage 13 completes the service
+After Stage 15 completes the service
 disables and removes itself.

 ---